Sam721166/Sam721166/README.md

 # 💫 About Me:
-Hi I'm Sam, I love to code and building cool stuffs
+Hi I'm Sam, I love to code and build cool stuffs

 ## 🌐 Socials: